 JB: The biggest difference is the quality of the attention that the winegrower has to bring to an organic vineyard.
 This constant attention to details develops a particular instinct able to feel the best way to protect the vineyard and produce the best fruit that can give life to a healthy, honest and durable wine.

 SW: What is the business culture like in a family that has been making wine for over 100 years?

 JB: Groped to avoid the mistakes that have been made in the past and try to guess the best way for the future.
 Tradition has much to do with the memory and the correction of errors made.

 SW: How has Castellani Wines evolved over the years and has each generation had their own impact?

 JB: In the last 60 years my family has worked hard to raise the awareness of the wines of our tradition to the rest of the world.
 Today the Castellani winery export its wine in 50 countries in the world.
-To talk to so many cultures through the wine is amazing.
+To talk about so many cultures through the wine is amazing.
 Every generation must discover how to keep alive this dialogue and there is not a better education for a winemaker than being born and live in the middle of a vineyard!

 SW: What is your favorite type of varietal to work with?